 In some cases, you will need to authenticate the document that needs official translation.
 Authentication provides evidence to authorities in another country that the foreign document is legal.

 An important note is that the apostille has to be produced in the origin country or embassy where the document originated.
-In many cases, the authorities that produce the apostilles are normally those dealing with the type of document.
+In many cases, the authorities that produce the apostilles are also those dealing with the type of document.
 For instance, if you have a court sentence that needs an apostille, you should query the court building where the sentence comes from to see if they can provide an apostille stamp.

 Official translators cannot issue apostilles for foreign documents.